skidadpa/aoc15-awk/README.md

 Status
 ------
-I had gotten through the first have of day 19, although the second half proved a bit tricky, especially in AWK.
-The solution can be deduced via some study into the nature of the data itself.
-That still seems like a bit of a cheat, although perhaps I may use that mechanism in order to move forward.
-Meanwhile, I'll give it another try.
-We're into the 2022 challenges now, so I'm taking a look again.

 I had previously logged in using a different mechanism (probably email), although for 2022 I used my GitHub credentials, and the inputs/solutions are different.
 So I'm updating the repo to match the new problem set.
 I